This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The influenza vaccine

 is an injection given to help prevent influenza (flu).
 The flu is caused by a virus.
 The virus spreads from person to person through coughing and sneezing.
 Several types of viruses cause the flu.
 The viruses change over time, so new vaccines are made each year.
 The vaccine begins to protect you about 2 weeks after you get it.
-The flu shot usually injected into your upper arm.
+The flu vaccine is usually injected into the upper arm.
 It may be given in your thigh.
 You may get a vaccine with a weak or dead virus.

 Call 911 for any of the following: